dispelll/vista/README.md

 Use `/echo` to detail the Echo optional rule.

 ## Add Your Horizon Content! 📚
 Want to add your Horizon game or module to Vista?
-[Email us!](mailto:horizon.framework@gmail.com) Your content will remain solely yours, should you add it to the bot, and will **not** be added as part of it's open source code.
+[Email us!](mailto:horizon.framework@gmail.com) Your content will remain solely yours, should you add it to the bot, and will **not** be added as part of its open source code.

 ## Coming Soon!
 We plan to implement the following new features.